gr-g/advent-of-code-2020/README.md

 The inputs are expected in the [input](./input/) folder.

-Run any of the solutions with `cargo run --release --bin DAY_NUMBER`.
+Run any of the solutions with `cargo run --release --bin DAY_NUMBER`, or run all with `./run_all.sh`.

 Run the tests with `cargo test`.